Gustav68/BackgroundColor/README.md

 # BackgroundColor
-Change of a picture backroung color
+Change of a picture backgroung color